 - Cooper River at Mobay N. Charleston 02172053

 - Cooper River at Filbin Creek – 021720677

 - Cooper River at Customs House – 021720711

 - Cooper River at Ports Authority Pier – 0217206935

 Note that information on flooding can also be found at the Folly Beach Public Library.
 Hard copies of the following documents are available: Elevating Your Floodprone Home, Questions About the National Flood Insurance Program, Coastal Construction Manual (33Mb), Elevated Residential Structures, Mandatory Purchase of Flood Insurance, Protecting Manufactured Homes From Flood Damage, Mitigation of Flood and Erosion Damage to Residential Buildings in Coastal Areas, Protecting Building Utilities From Flood Damage, Protecting Floodplain Resources (47Mb), and Reducing Damage from Localized Flooding.
-Copies of Folly Beach’s local Floodplain Management Ordinances and the Charleston County Regional Hazard Mitigation Plan are also available.
+Copies of Folly Beach’s local Floodplain Management Ordinances.